 Manuscript Corsetry: Tighten Up That Story!
-(Class time: Two hours minimum)
+(Class time: 90 mins minimum to 2 hours)

 “Writing is rewriting.
 A writer must learn to deepen characters, trim writing, intensify scenes.
 To fall in love with the first draft to the point where one cannot change it is to greatly enhance the prospects of never publishing.” – Richard North Patterson

 How do I start?
 What do I focus on?
 How do I grab my reader?
 What if everything just sucks?

 A secret: The first draft always sucks.
 Okay, it’s not really a secret, but it is true.
 In this class, we’ll figure out how to take that sucky first draft, slip the revision corset on, tighten everything up and come out with a gorgeous, well-shaped, polished draft.

 Things we’ll cover: Re-envisioning your manuscript, structural issues, mechanics, stylistic concerns, leaving your favorite scenes on the cutting room floor (also known as: kill your babies – not for the weak of heart!).